slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I don’t know any longer whether I’m living or remembering."
 -- Albert Camus*

 > *"The worst part of holding the memories is not the pain.
-It's the loneliness of it.
+It’s the loneliness of it.
 Memories need to be shared."
 -- Lois Lowry*

 > *"You never know the value of a moment until it becomes a memory."